ThinkDataEd/curriculum/docs/unit4/essential.md

 ###**<u>[Lesson 15: Combination of Variables](lesson15.md)</u>**
-If multiple predictors are associated with the response variable, a better predictive model will be produced, as measured by the mean absolute error.
+If multiple predictors are associated with the response variable, a better predictive model will be produced, as measured by the mean squared error.

 ###**<u>[Lesson 16: Footbal or Futbol?](lesson16.md)</u>**
 Some trends are not linear, so the approaches we’ve done so far won’t be helpful.
 We need to model such trends differently.
 Decision trees are a non-linear tool for classifying observations into groups when the trend is non-linear.